Trial starts of captain charged in deadly Danube boat crash

 BUDAPEST, Hungary -- A trial began Wednesday in Hungary in the case of a river cruise ship captain charged in the deaths of 27 people in a May 2019 collision on the Danube River.

-The Ukrainian captain, identified only as Yuriy C., has been charged by prosecutors with negligent endangerment of water traffic leading to a fatal mass catastrophe and 35 counts of failing to give assistance.
+The Ukrainian captain, identified during the court session as Yuriy Chaplinsky, has been charged by prosecutors with negligent endangerment of water traffic leading to a fatal mass catastrophe and 35 counts of failing to give assistance.

-Prosecutors say the captain did not pay attention to his duties steering the Viking Sigyn cruise ship for at least five minutes, during which his ship collided and sank a much smaller tour boat.
+Chaplinsky, who has denied responsibility for the collision, rejected the prosecution's offer of a nine-year prison term and a nine-year ban on operating ships if he accepted the charges and resigned his right to a trial.

+“At the present time, I am not ready to make a statement,” Chaplinsky said.

-Just seven of the 33 South Korean tourists aboard the Hableany (Mermaid) sightseeing boat survived the May 29 nighttime collision, which also killed the boat’s two-man Hungarian crew.
+Just seven of the 33 South Korean tourists aboard the Hableany (Mermaid) sightseeing boat survived the May 29 nighttime collision at Budapest’s Margit Bridge, near Hungary's Parliament building, which also killed the boat’s two-man Hungarian crew.
 A female South Korean tourist is still missing.

+Prosecutors said the 64-year-old captain didn't pay attention to his duties steering the Viking Sigyn cruise ship for at least five minutes, during which his ship collided and sank the much smaller tour boat.

+The captain “did not notice the otherwise clearly visible Hableany on the Viking Sigyn's radar ... even when it was 50 meters (55 yards) away,” prosecutor Miklos Novaki said, adding that Chaplinsky became aware of the collision only because of the jolt caused by the impact and from the cries of alarm in English by some of the cruise ship's passengers at the bow of the vessel.

+Prosecutors quoted a note from shipping authorities calling for the Hableany to add a second sailor to its crew, but only the captain and one sailor were aboard when the sightseeing boat began its last journey.

+Chaplinksy, who began working on ships on the Danube in 1975, became a ship captain's in 1998 and has been employed by the Swiss-based Viking company since 2000.

+After being allowed into the courtroom for a few minutes, the judge, citing concerns about coronavirus, ordered members of the media and spectators to move to a separate room to follow proceedings.

-The Hableany was raised out of the Danube by a huge floating crane on June 11, with divers from South Korea assisting their Hungarian colleagues in recovering several bodies that were still aboard the sunken tour boat.
+The Hableany, which prosecutors said sank in less than 30 seconds, was raised out of the Danube by a huge floating crane on June 11, with divers from South Korea assisting their Hungarian colleagues in recovering several bodies that were still aboard the sunken tour boat.

 Some of the victims' bodies were found weeks after the crash more than 100 kilometers (62 miles) downstream.